alexhunsley/swift-testing-wildcards/README.md

 The idea is to make tests easier to write, and easier to read, by having a way to explicitly define combinations that signals intent.

-To install, add this URL to your SPM dependencies:
+To use this helper add this URL to your SPM dependencies:

 ```
 https://github.com/alexhunsley/swift-testing-wildcards